PawseySC/singularity-containers/_episodes/11-containers-intro.md

 Before we start, let us ensure we have the required files to run the tutorials.

-If you haven't done it already, download the following Github repo.
+If you haven't done it already, download the following GitHub repository.
 Then `cd` into it, and save the current directory into a variable named `TUTO` for later use.

 ```bash
 $ cd ~